$3,493,255Average Value$2,191Average Price per Sq Ft131Homes For Sale

 Landmark local spots, including The Odeon

 Tribeca’s streets — lined with bespoke bars, mom-and-pop shops and iconic neighborhood restaurants — move at a slower pace than busier parts of downtown.
 Families can leave strollers in the designated “stroller parking” area before dining at comfort food eatery Bubby's.
-The monumental Michelan-awarded French bistro, The Odeon, has become a part of the fabric of Tribeca, serving residents for over five decades.
+The monumental Michelin-awarded French bistro, The Odeon, has become a part of the fabric of Tribeca, serving residents for over five decades.
 Midnight pasta and perfectly filthy martinis are served in green velvet banquettes with wood-paneled walls at Primo’s art deco-themed lounge.
 At former carriage-house-cum-bar Smith & Mills, cocktails and conversations go hand-in-hand with oysters and a cheese plate.
-Denizens frequent favorite independent businesses like funky party supply purveyor Ballon Saloon, the still in-demand Fountain Pen Hospital and The Mysterious Book Shop, with its floor-to-ceiling stacks of crime and suspense titles.
+Denizens frequent favorite independent businesses like funky party supply purveyor Balloon Saloon, the still in-demand Fountain Pen Hospital and The Mysterious Bookshop, with its floor-to-ceiling stacks of crime and suspense titles.
 Locals can pop into Whole Foods Market or Gourmet Garage for groceries.

 Bubby's is a popular option in Tribeca for American homestyle eats and brunch.